 - 50% of elective contributions between 3% and 5% of compensation.

-In a QACA, the ADP safe harbor matching contribution made for an employee should, for each level of an employee’s deferral, be greater than or equal to the matching contribution under the following formula:
+In a QACA, the ADP safe harbor matching contribution made for an employee should, for each level of an employee’s deferral, be at least:

 - 100% of elective contributions that do not exceed 1% of compensation, plus

 - 50% of elective contributions between 1% and 6% of compensation.